 Yoics market themselves as “secure cloud networking” and is a service that allows you to “Internet access (almost) anything”.
 Many top brands use Yoics services in their devices; Cisco, Astak, Philips and more.
 A good example is the Philips In.Sight M100 Wireless Home Monitor.

-It was possible for an attacker to manipulate the API call used for password resets and reset the password to any account, providing they know the users e-mail address.
+By exploiting a flaw in the Yoics service, it was possible for an attacker to manipulate the password reset functionality to reset the password to any account, providing they know the users e-mail address.